 I do this work because I want to decolonize minds, open hearts, and inspire awareness of our interconnectedness.
-Now, more than ever, we need to confront and heal our divided world.
+Now, more than ever, we need to confront problematic pasts, shift paradigms and heal our divided world.

 Throughout my career, I’ve played a “changemaker” role, proposing new ideas and regenerative systems, forging creative partnerships, and opening up spaces–online and in person–where people can come together across borders for dialogue, fellowship, deliberation, and creative, meaningful connection.